 If your goal is to save $100,000 in 4 years, then you would need to save at least $25,000 per year.
-You should be making at least thrice that, depending on your current financial obligations to be able to save $25,000.
+You should be making two to three times that amount, depending on your current financial obligations, to be able to save $25,000.

 I’d suggest knowing first how much your expenses are.
 And know how much you need to make PER MONTH to save $25,000 per year.

 I did a lot of things to make money.
-I transcribed audio files, worked part-time as a Pinterest virtual assistant, sold stuff on Amazon and more.
-But luckily, I was able to monetize this blog which generated a good chunk of money I needed to save $100,000 in a little over three years.
+I transcribed audio files, worked part-time as a Pinterest virtual assistant, sold stuff on Amazon, and more.
+Luckily, I was able to monetize this blog which generated a good chunk of the money I needed to save $100,000 in a little over three years.

-There are many ways to generate additional income so you could be on track to save 100,000 dollars within your timeline.
+There are many ways to generate additional income so you could be on track to save $100,000 within your timeline.
 However, I do recommend doing something that is scalable and that will allow you to work less later.